brngates98/SimpleMDM-Prometheus-Exporter/README.md

 # SimpleMDM Prometheus Exporter

 This Python application collects metrics from the SimpleMDM API and exposes them to Prometheus.
-It gathers information about devices, apps, enrollments (including attributes), DEP servers, installed apps, profiles, and the push certificate, providing detailed insights into your SimpleMDM-managed environment.
+It gathers information about devices, apps, enrollments (including attributes), DEP servers, installed apps, profiles, and the push certificate, providing detailed insights into your SimpleMDM-managed environment..

 ## Features